 In terms of this specific recall, the FDA website claimed The recalled Ricotta Salata Frescolina brand cheese was cut into wedges, packaged in clear plastic wrap and sold with a Whole Foods Market scale label using PLU 293427.
 All sell by dates through Oct.
 2 are affected.
 Fourteen illnesses have been reported which may be associated with the Frescolina recall.

-If you or a loved one believes that they may have consumed this recalled item, Gordon & Doner is here to help.
-Contact us today to learn more.
+If you or a loved one believes that they may have consumed this recalled item, contact Gordon & Doner's West Palm Beach product liability attorneys for a free consultation.